ThoseApp/family-tree/docs/metadata-implementation.md

 # Metadata Implementation Guide

-This document outlines the comprehensive metadata implementation for the Mosuro Family Tree application, providing SEO optimization and social media sharing capabilities.
+This document outlines the comprehensive metadata implementation for the Family Tree application, providing SEO optimization and social media sharing capabilities.

 ## Overview